finos/compliant-financial-infrastructure/accelerators/kubernetes/ocp/gcp/01_cluster_installation/cluster_installation.md

 ```

 FIPS compliance is managed via the OpenShift Compliance Operator, which will be discussed later.
-To confirm that the OVNKubernetes SDN has been implemeted log into the cluster and run the following commands.
+To confirm that the OVNKubernetes SDN has been implemented log into the cluster and run the following commands.

 ```shell
 oc describe network.config/cluster